ARMmbed/mbed-os-example-mesh-minimal/README.md

 With this application, you can use the [mesh networking API](https://os.mbed.com/docs/latest/apis/mesh-api.html) that [Mbed OS](https://github.com/ARMmbed/mbed-os) provides.

 The application demonstrates a light control application, where devices can control the LED status of all devices in the network.
-The application can be built for the unsecure 6LoWPAN-ND or Thread network.
+The application can be built for the unsecure 6LoWPAN-ND, Thread or Wi-SUN network.

 See the [6LoWPAN overview](https://os.mbed.com/docs/latest/reference/mesh-tech.html) for the definition of star and mesh networks.
-These same principles apply also to Thread protocol.
+These same principles apply also to Thread and Wi-SUN protocols.

 ## Setup